 - 220.127.116.11 Obtaining the Replication Master Binary Log Coordinates

-This section describes how to set up complete replication of a MySQL server.
+This section describes how to set up a MySQL server to use binary log file position based replication.
 There are a number of different methods for setting up replication, and the exact method to use depends on how you are setting up replication, and whether you already have data within your master database.

-There are some generic tasks that are common to all replication setups:
+There are some generic tasks that are common to all setups:

-You may want to create a separate user that will be used by your slaves to authenticate with the master to read the binary log for replication.
-The step is optional.
-See Section 126.96.36.199, “Creating a User for Replication”.
+Optionally, create a separate user for your slaves to use during authentication with the master when reading the binary log for replication.
+See Section 18.104.22.168, “Creating a User for Replication”.

-You will need to configure the slave with settings for connecting to the master, such as the host name, login credentials, and binary log file name and position.
-See Section 18.104.22.168, “Setting the Master Configuration on the Slave”.
+Configure the slave with settings for connecting to the master, such as the host name, login credentials, and binary log file name and position.
+See Section 188.8.131.52, “Setting the Master Configuration on the Slave”.

 SUPER privilege.
 If you do not